phil-gg/configure-alpine/README.md

 Configure Alpine Linux in an idempotent manner.

+Targets:
+ - iSH app
-Designed to run either on iSH app, or to manage an Alpine Linux container.
+ - an Alpine Linux container
+ - an Alpine linux installation

 ## Bootstrap